 1. Good international connections

-Alicante-Elche Airport is the fifth-busiest airport in Spain and obviously has great connections to the UK and Europe.
+Alicante-Elche Airport is the fifth-busiest airport in Spain and obviously has great connections to the UK, Europe and beyond.
 This makes it super easy to pop back to visit family and friends on a whim, or for them to come to visit you.

 2. Friendly communities